 School transportation departments nationwide take different approaches to combat the various weather conditions in their regions.

-In November, Winter Storm Bruce brought cancelled flights and almost a foot of snow to the Midwest.
+In November, Winter Storm Bruce brought canceled flights and almost a foot of snow to the Midwest.

 However, several states have seen severe weather this past month.
 That is causing schools to cancel classes, field trips and update their routes, to adhere to the driving conditions.